-Fungal meningitis cases continued to rise nationally as a woman in the Spartanburg area was reportedly being evaluated for symptoms of the rarely seen, potentially deadly illness believed to be related to tainted pain medicine.
+Fungal meningitis cases continued to rise nationally as a woman in the Spartanburg area reportedly was being evaluated for symptoms of the rarely-seen, potentially deadly illness thought to be related to tainted pain medicine.

 Also, a woman who died of fungal meningitis Sept.
 30 after receiving a spinal steroid shot for back pain was reported to be the stepmother of a Mount Pleasant resident, Jill Cary Bloser.
 A memorial service was held Tuesday for Lilian Cary, 67, of Howell, Mich.
-Her husband, George Cary, said he received similar injections for back pain from possibly tainted steroids, but still is awaiting the results of a spinal tap last weekend, The Associated Press reported.
+Her husband, George Cary, told reporters he received similar injections for back pain from possibly-tainted steroids but still is awaiting the results of a spinal tap last weekend, the Associated Press reported.

 So far, South Carolina has had no confirmed cases of fungal meningitis, but 12 people in the Charleston area who received spinal injections of a suspect steroid have been referred for a lumbar puncture to test for the presence of the illness.

 Read more in tomorrow’s print editions.

 Notice about comments:

 The Post and Courier is pleased to offer readers the enhanced ability to comment on stories.
 Some of the comments may be reprinted elsewhere in the site or in the newspaper.
 We ask that you refrain from profanity, hate speech, personal comments and remarks that are off point.